faizallramadhan/SiCepat-test/README.md

 how to run:
 1. Pull/clone repository
-2. Open SiCepat-Test/karate-api on your java environtments debugger, I'm using VSCode
+2. Open SiCepat-Test/karate-api on your java environtments debugger, I am using VSCode
 3. Click/choose api.feature
 4. Click "Run" codelens
 5. Test will run and the report.html will created automatically

+Run video included
 Credit: Faizal Ramadhan Suyitno Putra